NOTE: This article is intended as a guide and not as a form of legal advice.

 Insurance companies in general have become sophisticated in recognizing what types of claimants they are dealing with when it comes to diminished value.
 This claimant did not seek out an independent appraiser, rather, he decided to forgo the cost and present his case armed with a letter from his Honda dealer.
 Safeco, in turn, likely categorized him as someone who would not cause them any trouble; as might someone who would spring for the cost of an independent appraisal.
 Insurers take the same approach when claimants present them with the low-cost types of diminished value appraisals found on the internet.
 Safeco denied his diminished value claim, offering him absolutely nothing, not even a token few hundred dollars as many insurers typically do.

 That’s when our client contacted us to prepare an automobile diminished value report.
-Our appraisal, which was done on the basis of six quotes obtained from area Honda dealers, came to $2,000.00.
+Our appraisal, which was done on the basis of six quotes obtained from area Honda dealers to confirm our opinion, came to $2,000.00.
 With the appraisal in hand, he then contacted his attorney who filed a small claims action against the defendant vehicle owner in civil court.
 We were again contracted to appear as an expert witness to defend our findings.

 When Bringing a Diminished Value Lawsuit to Small Claims Court, Be Prepared to Win